Visiting Researcher (2017 – 18)

-Hojo has written about the pre-history of Sound Art in Japan from 1950s to 1970s, focusing on exhibited sound works created by artists having their origins in music, soon to be published in the book, After Musicking, edited by Yoshitaka Mōri - Tokyo University of the Arts Press.
-She has an ongoing collaborative project with Swiss-born sound artist Rahel Kraft, their work Reborn Sounds highlights the individual hidden, private relationship between sound and place through interviews with local community.
-Their next work will be presented in March 2018 at Contemporary Art Center, Nairs, Switzerland.
-She also co-ordinates and performs as part of Tokyo based Ensemble for Experimental Music and Theater - EEMT, which explores questions around theatre and notation, propounded by John Cage.
+Hojo has written about the pre-history of Sound Art in Japan from 1950s to 1970s, focusing on exhibited sound works.
+Notable publications include After Musicking, edited by Yoshitaka Mōri (Tokyo University of the Arts Press).
+The work Reborn Sounds, part of an ongoing collaborative project with Swiss-born sound artist Rahel Kraft, highlights the subjective, hidden, private relationships between sound and place through interviews with the local community.
+Their next work will be presented in March 2018 at the Contemporary Art Center, Nairs, Switzerland.
+She also coordinates and performs as part of the Tokyo based Ensemble for Experimental Music and Theater (EEMT), which explores the questions around theatre and notation propounded by John Cage.